 Kathy Mulrooney is a passionate advocate and recognized thought leader in Infant and Early Childhood Mental Health (IECMH).
-She has virtually worked around the world and across the many systems of professionals who touch the lives of infants, young children and their families.
-She has worked with ZERO TO THREE for the last 10 years of her nearly 40 year career in the mental health field.
-At the heart of her IECMH work is her deep commitment to core values of relationship, reflection and learning from families from diverse backgrounds, knowledge and experiences.
+She has worked around the world and across the many systems of professionals who touch the lives of infants, young children and their families.
+She has worked with ZERO TO THREE for the last 12 years of her nearly 45 year career in the mental health field.
+At the heart of her IECMH work is her deep commitment to the core values of relationship, reflection, cultural humility, and lifelong learning.
 Kathy also revels in her role as “grandma” to her young grandchildren who remind her, on a very personal level, of the importance of strong connections and the tremendous capabilities of babies and young children.

 Kathy holds a Master of Arts degree in Clinical Psychology and is a Licensed Professional Counselor in New Jersey.
 She has achieved the Infant Mental Health Endorsement – Mentor/Clinical.
 Kathy has an extensive history of clinical practice, professional development, technical assistance, and systems consultation experience.